cfw-guide/ios.cfw.guide/docs/en_US/misc/trollstore/index.md

 ::: tip

-If you are jailbroken on iOS 14.0 to 14.8.1, follow <router-link to="/installing-trollhelper">Installing TrollStore (TrollStore Helper)</router-link>
+If you are jailbroken on iOS 14.0 to 14.8.1, follow <router-link to="/installing-trollhelper">Installing TrollStore (TrollHelper)</router-link>

 If you have an A10 or newer device on iOS 15.0 to 15.1.1, follow <router-link to="/installing-trollinstaller">Installing TrollStore (TrollInstaller)</router-link>